lezzhov/learning_to_rank/README.md

-# Learning To Rank using the MSLR-WEB10K dataset
+# Learning To Rank using the MSLR-WEB10K Dataset

 In this project I evaluate a search academic dataset using common learn-to-rank features, build a ranking model using the dataset, and discuss how additional features could be used and how they would impact the performance of the model.